How to change your tyre size

 You must maintain a combined diameter of wheel and tyre that is as close as possible to the original so that the gearing of the car’s drivetrain is not adversely impacted.
 Doing so will also ensure that the ride height will not change significantly and the car’s safety will not be compromised.
 Before changing wheel and tyre size, etyres would recommend checking the guidelines set out by your car manufacturer and it is worth speaking to your insurer, too.

-Many drivers choose to fit a taller or wider tyre for cosmetic reasons.
-The combination of a taller or wider tyre and a lower profile tyre can increase roadholding performance, although the comfort of the car’s ride will be reduced.
+Many drivers choose to fit a taller or wider wheel for cosmetic reasons.
+The combination of a taller or wider wheel and a lower profile tyre can increase roadholding performance, although the comfort of the car’s ride will be reduced.
 Alternatively, a large wheel with a low-profile tyre can be replaced with the combination of a more standard wheel and a taller tyre.
 The latter is quite a common practice when fitting winter tyres to a performance car, for example.

 Entering your current and desired new tyre size into the calculator below will enable you to see if this is a viable and safe option.
 If the percentage difference in diameter is more or less than 2.5%, etyres would not recommend this change.